jamesshore/automatopia/readme.md

 For all these scripts, use `-T` to see the available build targets and their documentation.
 If no target is provided, the script will run `default`.
 Use `--help` for additional options.

+The `jake` script has this additional option:

+* `loose=true`: Disable strict browser version checks.

 Download and Setup
 ------------------